apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

     -2.3 entityType1 entityType2 entityType3
 ```

-The program is included in the `akka-cluster-sharding` jar file.
+The program is included in the `pekko-cluster-sharding` jar file.
 It
 is easiest to run it with same classpath and configuration as your ordinary
 application.
 It can be run from sbt or Maven in similar way.

 Specify the entity type names (same as you use in the `init` method
 of `ClusterSharding`) as program arguments.

-If you specify `-2.3` as the first program argument it will also try
-to remove data that was stored by Cluster Sharding in Akka 2.3.x using
-different persistenceId.

 ## Configuration